msillano/tuyaDAEMON/tuyaDAEMON/README.md

 _TuyaDAEMON's goal is to integrate the entire Tuya ecosystem into node-red, and not just to control some devices, creating a new level of abstraction that includes both Tuya-cloud and all possible custom extensions._

-TuyaDAEMON isolates your home automation **custom application** from all details of _tuya/node-red data and commands exchanges_:
+TuyaDAEMON isolates your IOT **custom application** from all details of _tuya/node-red data and commands exchanges_:
 - do not require user hacking in any Tuya or custom device.
 - allows bidirectional exchanges to/from _any Tuya or custom device and Tuya-cloud_.
 - decodes and transforms incominig data  to _standard units_.